HalfBrickInASock/TAED-API/README.md

 API for TAED, The Adaptive Evolution Database.
 Work in progress.
 Also provides python tools for calling it and handling the resulting data.
-Python 3.x (3.5 / 3.6)
+Python 3.x (3.5+ should definately work)

-See example.py for usage of these tools.
+See examples directory for examples of tool usage in python.

 Current API Calls Support:
 	search.py